-An important aspect of Student Summits is the opportunity for participants to access industry representatives through a guided interactive exhibit floor tours while engaging with industry representatives through the SME Education Foundation Instagram account.
+An important aspect of the HOUSTEX 2019 Student Summit was the opportunity for participants to access industry representatives through a guided interactive show-floor tours while engaging with industry representatives.
 Students discovered and discussed different manufacturing career pathways with 13 student-friendly exhibitors like ROHM Products of America, Haimer USA, and Pacific Press Technologies.
 Their biggest takeaway: manufacturing jobs offer career options that allow creativity, innovation and imagination.

 SME Education Foundation Student Summits seek to introduce high school students to the manufacturing industry and to create awareness of opportunity through showcasing a wide range of career pathways.
 Student Summits provide a high-level overview of advanced design and manufacturing technologies, materials, processes and applications.
 Students gain hands-on experience during Summits where they compete in challenges designed to test their knowledge and skills like communication and teamwork.